Stanko/letters-from-sarajevo/_en/reply-one.md

 title: Reply one
 ---

-<div class="Response-date">February 18, 1993.</div>
+<div class="Response-date">February 18, 1993</div>

 Dear daddy,

 We got your letter!
 Mom told me that I can't send you a reply, as nothing gets delivered to Sarajevo.
-That's why I'm writing to you in a notebook, and you can read them all together when you come to us.
+That's why I'm writing to you in a notebook, and you will read them all of this when you come to us.

-It's been six months since we left Sarajevo in the bus with no windows.
-As the bus was leaving I was watching you wave until I lost the sight of you in the distance.
-"It is good windows are broken", I thought to myself, "I would be sick otherwise".
-We were passing by groups of soldiers, and some of them were shouting at us.
-Every group had their uniforms in a different color.
+It's been six months since we left Sarajevo in the windowless bus.
+As the bus was leaving I watched you wave until I lost sight of you in the distance.
+"It's good there are no windows", I thought to myself, "or else I would be sick otherwise".
+We passed soldiers who'd occasionally shout something at us.
+All of them wore different colored uniforms.

 And then the bus broke down, right next to a group of soldiers.
 They ordered everyone to come off the bus and started searching the baggage.
-One of them, with a cowboy hat and mustache was speaking in English with other soldier in blue berets.
-He noticed I was watching him, petted me on the head and told me: "Don't worry, everything will be alright."
+One of them, with a cowboy hat and a mustache was speaking in English with other soldier in blue berets.
+He noticed I was watching him, patted me on the head and told me: "Don't worry, everything will be alright."

 We waited for another bus.
 When it finally came, it was already crowded and its windows were in place.
 I knew it I would get sick in this one.